iamez/etlegacy-scripts/README.md

 If you need to stop the servers, you can run the command "screen -S vektor -X quit" and "screen -S aim -X quit".
 The script logs its activity to /home/et/start_servers.log. to access the server's console either use "screen -R vektor" "screen -R aim" and "Ctrl+a+a+d" to detach the sessions.

+etlupdate.sh
+for switching between snapshots, this script performs the following steps:

+    Downloads and extracts an update file for the game server.
+    Terminates the running game servers.
+    Moves older files to a backup directory.
+    Copies the updated files to the game directory.
+    Logs the update information.
+    Cleans up by removing temporary files.

+The script is interactive and prompts the user for input at various stages.
+It utilizes variables to store paths and commands, allowing customization.
+It also logs the update process to a log file for record-keeping purposes.